Cbot-XRPL/URI-Token-Remit/README.md

 ## Hook Parmeters

-**URI:** Pointer to your asset.
-Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a hex string before use in hook params.
+**COST:** How Much XAH you want to charge for a URI emisson.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
+This needs to set before adding URI number keys.
+This can be updated as needed.

 **URIL:** The lenght in bytes of the URI after it hex / 2.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
 This needs to set before adding URI number keys.
 This can be updated as needed.

+**URI:** Pointer to your asset.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a hex string before use in hook params.

-**NUM:** A number key saved with your URI in hook state.
+**NUM:** A number saved with your URI in hook state.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.
-A small handful of numbers are already allocated to setting for this hook 999999-999991 do not use hex and use numbers in this range for URIs it will disrute the use of this hook.
+A small handful of numbers are already allocated to setting for this hook 999999-999991 do not hex and use numbers in this range for URIs it will disrute the use of this hook.

+**KEY:** Optional numerical vault key used to lock the hook.
+If this key is added the hook user will have to submit the key value with a transation in order to use this hook primary fuction URI Token Remit.
+Stored at namespace number 999999.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.

-**DEL:** List the number key of the hook state you want to delete
+**DEL:** List the number of the hook state you want to delete.

 To add and remove state for this hook you will use ```TTINVOKE ``` transactions on the account with the parameter you intend to set: